-The two largest differences between CBD flower vs THC flower are price and intoxication.
+Here’s how to tell CBD Flower from weed.
+The two largest differences between CBD flower vs. THC flower are price and intoxication.
 Products rich in THC are usually more expensive than CBD products.
 Moreover, CBD is non-intoxicating, while THC puts consumers under the influence.

 THC puts the “high” in high-demand products, and this popularity is part of what causes marijuana products to be more expensive than CBD.
 Another significant factor in THC’s price is its illegality.
 Manufacturers often limit production to avoid a surplus of marijuana products, hoping to avoid scrutiny from the government.

 Being intoxicated means you cannot function at normal levels.
-This means you are less capable of doing things like safely driving a car, completing work to the best of your ability, and working with other people in a professional setting.
+You are less capable of doing things like safely driving a car, completing work to the best of your ability, and working with other people in a professional setting.
 When compared to CBD, there are much fewer times when it is appropriate to use THC.